 Friend, beware of preaching, promoting, or propagating any gospel different from that of the gospel of the grace of God!

 Prayer: My Dear Heavenly Father, thank You for Your grace that brought salvation to mankind.
 I proclaim today that I am saved by grace through faith in Jesus Christ, not by my good works or righteousness.
-I shall not proclaim, promote, or propagate another gospel, in Jesus’ name.
-Amen.
+I shall proclaim, promote, and propagate only the gospel of the grace of God, in Jesus’ name.